jooohyunpark/itp-canvas-for-coders/README.md

 ## Course Description

-Web browser is a 21st-century canvas.
-While being one of the most common mediums today, web space has infinite possibilities for new aesthetics.
-This course covers three.js fundamentals, providing students with the skills and insights to create arts in web 3D.
+The web browser is a 21st-century canvas.
+While it is one of the most common mediums today, the web space offers infinite possibilities for new aesthetics.
+This course covers three.js fundamentals, providing students with the skills and insights to create visual experiences in web 3D.

 ## Course Objectives